Student at Boston College studying communication

 AllBirds...Summer '23

 Working at Allbirds was a hoot!
-It was a brand new company offering an exciting product line.
-Everyone who worked there was enthusiastic -- which is exactly what you want from any effective team -- and this was contageous.
+It was a brand new company offering an exciting and new product line.
+Everyone who worked there was enthusiastic -- which is exactly what you want from any effective team -- and this enthusiasm was contageous.

 You don't think about having fun in a shoe store, but that's what it was like for our customers.
 They enjoyed themselves, whether they bought our shoes or not.
 Most importantly, there was nothing forced, clumsy, or awkward about it.

-For me, this was an epipheny.
-The best stores are really "an experience," where the customer has fun and walks out with something they love rather than something they've been convinced to buy ... and later regret buying.
+For me, it was an epipheny to learn that the best stores are really "an experience," where the customer has fun and leaves with something they love rather than something they've been convinced to buy ... and later to regret buying.

 Vuori...Summer '24

 But it wasn’t just the day-to-day tasks that stuck with me.
 I learned that retail, when done well, is about telling a story.
-It’s about understanding how people move through a space, how they respond to color, texture, light—and most importantly, how they feel.
-I got to work directly with the visual merchandising manager and even had a hand in helping open the East Coast’s third Vuori store, which felt like being part of something way bigger than just folding joggers and ringing people up.
+It’s about understanding how people move through a space, how they respond to color, texture, light—and most importantly, how they feel while they are doing it.
+In this regard, I got to work directly with the visual merchandising manager and even had a hand in helping her open the East Coast’s third Vuori store, which felt like being part of something much bigger than just folding joggers and ringing people up.

-Sure, I hit some numbers (averaging $4,500 in daily sales wasn’t bad), but that wasn’t the heart of it.
-The real win was feeling like I had a pulse on what made people connect with a brand in a physical space—and seeing that I had a place in that world.
+Sure, I was focused on hitting my sale numbers, which I did by averaging $4,500 sales per day, but that wasn’t the real prize.
+The real win was feeling the pulse of what made people connect with a brand in a physical space. and seeing that I had a place in that world.